onggunhao/docs-site/docs/walletconnect.md

 Remember to call `killSession()` when the user has finished using the integration from your app!

 This will redirect the user back to the unlock screen in the web wallet.

+## Continuous WalletConnect

+A revised Wallet Connect communication steps are disccussed [here](https://github.com/binance-chain/BEPs/pull/23).
+After users’ consent, Mobile or other Wallet can *continuously* sign requested transactions from Web Wallet without promoting to user for confirmation, as long as the transactions satisfy the predefined and agreed with the conditions.

+### Implementation

+The Equal has opensourced their WalletConnect implementation: https://github.com/Equal-Network/WalletConnect-BinanceDEX-GoogleChrome

+Core characteristics:

+* Support WalletConnect
+* Read QR-code from Binance Dex
+* Auto connect to Binance dex
+* Auto approve session from WalletConnect
+* Approve / reject request from WalletConnect
+* Kill session